Side Effects of Radiation Therapy for Breast Cancer

 Author: Courtney Misher, MPH, BS R.T.(T)

 Most radiation oncologists (doctors who specialize in cancer treatment with radiation) see you once a week while you are getting treatment.
-This often includes a visit with other members of the care team, such as a nurse, and is a chance for you to ask questions, discuss any side effects, and find ways to help reduce side effects.
-However, you can report symptoms anytime to your care team.
+This often includes a visit with other members of the care team, like a nurse, and is a chance for you to ask questions, talk about any side effects, and find ways to help reduce side effects.
+However, you can tell your care team about symptoms any time.

 Short-Term Side Effects

-Radiation can affect each patient differently and you may not have all the possible side effects.
+Radiation affects each patient differently.
 Talk with your care team about what you can expect from your specific treatment.
 Some of the most common short-term side effects of radiation for breast cancer are:

 • Skin irritation: Your skin may become red, irritated, dry, or sensitive.
 This may start to look like a sunburn.
-The skin may also become darker under the arm and under the breast.
-In more severe cases, the skin can peel, and moist ulcers can occur.
-Avoid more irritation by treating your skin gently, this includes:
+The skin may also get darker under your arm and under your breast.
+In more severe cases, the skin can peel, and you can get moist ulcers.
+Avoid more irritation by treating your skin gently:

-• Bathing using only warm water and mild soap.
+• Bath using only warm water and mild soap.

-• Avoid perfumed or scented lotions or soaps.
+• Don't use perfumed or scented lotions or soaps.

-• Mild fatigue that usually gets better a month or two after treatment is done.
+• Mild fatigue that often gets better a month or two after treatment is done.

 • Mild tenderness in the breast or chest wall.

 • Swelling to the ipsilateral arm (the arm that's closest to the area being treated) that may make moving your arm more difficult.
-If you have any swelling, you should let your care team know.
+If you have any swelling, tell your care team.

 • Reduced blood counts, including neutropenia (low white cell count), anemia (low red cell count), or thrombocytopenia (low platelet count).

-Short-term side effects usually happen during treatment, up until a few months after treatment.
+Short-term side effects usually happen during treatment, and last until a few months after treatment is finished.

 Long-term Side Effects

-Though the risk is low, you should be aware of these possible long-term effects of radiation for breast cancer:
+Though the risk is low, you should know about these possible long-term effects of radiation for breast cancer:

 • There is a low risk of developing a second cancer in or near the radiation field, called secondary cancers.
 They can happen from radiation exposure to the healthy tissue.
-Current radiation techniques are designed to limit this exposure, but it is not always possible to prevent all exposure and still achieve the desired outcomes.
+Current radiation techniques are designed to limit exposure, but it is not always possible to prevent all exposure.
 Yearly mammograms are important to monitor for secondary cancers.

 • There can be damage to the nerves, leading to pain or loss of strength or feeling in the arm, on the side that was treated.

 • Radiation pneumonitis is inflammation of the lung(s) caused by radiation that was received when treating the breast.
 To avoid this, the amount of radiation to the lung(s) is reduced by using different breast treatment techniques and positions.
-Symptoms of pneumonitis to report to your provider include shortness of breath, dry cough, chest tightness or chest pain, low-grade fever, and flu-like symptoms.
+Tell your provider if you have any symptoms like shortness of breath, dry cough, chest tightness or chest pain, low-grade fever, and flu-like symptoms.

 • Radiation can cause small cracks (fractures) in the bones that are in the treatment field.
-If any trauma occurs (falls or accidents) notify your care team right away.
+If any trauma occurs (falls or accidents), tell your care team right away.

 Related Blog Posts